openculinary/jquery-feedback/readme.md

 * ignoreElements
 * j
 * key
-* label - label on the feedback button
+* lang - "auto" for autodetect from browser or language code like 'ru_RU'
 * length
 * letterRendering
 * logging
-* messageError
-* messageSuccess
 * nextLabel - label on the continue button of the first dialog box
 * onparsed
 * onpreloaded